Markshepstone/crypto-react/README.md

-This project can not run on vercel without having a server to run the DB
+This project can not run on vercel without having a server to run the DB.

 # Getting Started with Create React App